Industry leaders and a 2017 star join RIBAJ's hunt, in association with Origin, for construction's Rising Stars

 We need: Your details: a short biography; why you should be a RIBAJ Rising Star; referee comment; a selection of images and your answer to two questions: What would you most like to improve about the industry?
 What existing building or place would you most like to tackle?

-Angharad Palmer, design manager, Pocket Living, Rising Star 2017
+Angharad Palmer, head of design, Pocket Living, Rising Star 2017

 Ros Kerslake, chief executive, Heritage Lottery Fund